ospaarmann/exdgraph/README.md

 Again, this is work in progress.
 I'll add more examples on how to use this on the go.
 So far you can connect to a server and run a simple query.
 I recommend installing and running Dgraph locally with Docker.
 You find information on how to do that [here](https://docs.dgraph.io/get-started/#from-docker-image).
 To use this simple example you first have to [import the example data](https://docs.dgraph.io/get-started/#step-3-run-queries).
 You can just open [http://localhost:8000](http://localhost:8000) in your browser when Dgraph is running to execute and visualize queries using Ratel.

-At the moment simple queries are supported via the DBConnection behaviour.
+At the moment simple queries and mutations are supported via the DBConnection behaviour.
 Everything else is done directly via the Protobuf API.
 This will change.
 Check the tests for examples.

 **Example for a query using DBConnection**